 Collecting rainwater from your roof is a great way to save money and help the environment.
 Here are some of the main benefits of installing a rainwater harvesting system:

-• Improve water quality.
+- Improve water quality.
 Rainwater is naturally soft and chemical-free.
-Using it can improve water quality for household uses like washing clothes or flushing toilets.
+Using it can improve water quality for household uses, such as washing clothes or flushing toilets.

-While the initial cost may seem high, a well-designed rainwater harvesting system can provide decades of service and savings.
+While the initial cost may seem high, a well-designed roof rainwater collection system can provide decades of service and savings.
 And by reducing your environmental footprint, you'll do your part to create a more sustainable future for us all.
 Every drop counts!

 How Rainwater Collection Systems Work